FredAtei/Portfolio-a/README.md

 <table>
 <tr>
 <td>
-  A webpage is a hypertext document connected to the World Wide Web.
+This is a Portfolio website containing information about me and a list of my projects.
 </td>
 </tr>
 </table>

 ## Demo
-Here is a working live demo : http://127.0.0.1:5500/index.html
+Here is a working live demo : https://fredatei.github.io/Portfolio-a/

 ## [Usage](https://fredatei.github.io/Portfolio-a/)